JonathanREmery/Hardware-Keys/README.md

 # Harware-Keys
-Some hardware key stuff with some usb named `ESD-USB` if you want to try programs for yourself just change everything from `ESD-USB` to your usb name.
+Some hardware key stuff with some usb named `ESD-USB` if you want to try the programs for yourself just change everything from `ESD-USB` to your usb name.